-A maximum of 24 students are selected each year for the RN program.
+A maximum of 24 students are selected each year to begin the first year of the RN program.
 RN students must apply for admission to the program.
 Students wishing to enter the RN program must meet all of the prerequisite courses, grade point average requirements, and have Nurse Aide Certification in Washington State.
-Complete RN admission application materials are available through the Centralia College Office of Admissions & Records.
-Applications are due in April; course completed through spring quarter will be considered.
+Complete RN admission application materials are available through the Centralia College Office of Admissions & Records (nursingapplication.centralia.edu).
+Applications are due in April; courses completed through Spring quarter will be considered.
 (Subject to change.)

 If you are admitted to the RN program, you must then provide consent forms and immunization records to the Nursing Director and attend a mandatory orientation session.
-Before beginning clinicals, Nationwide and Washington State specific background checks will be obtained.
+Before beginning clinicals, Nationwide and Washington state specific background checks will be obtained.
 This includes a criminal records check required by clinical facilities in order to be at those clinical sites.
 You also must show proof of current Basic Life Support (BLS) for Health Care Providers (HCP).
+PROGRAM OUTCOMES Upon successful completion, students will have demonstrated the ability to: